VincentGranville/Machine-Learning/README.md

-The following material is currently available in the relevant sub-folders, <a href="https://github.com/VincentGranville/Machine-Learning">here</a>:
+The following material is currently available in the relevant sub-folders, <a href="https://github.com/VincentGranville/Machine-Learning">here</a>.
+Eventually, the purpose is to write two new books containing the material in question as well as some future articles, and integrating the best from my previous book <em>Statistics - New Foundations, Toolbox, and Machine Learning Recipes</em>, available <a href="https://mltechniques.com/resources/">here</a>.
+At this point, the first book <em>Intuitive Machine Learning</em> is almost finished (to be published in October 2022) and will be used as core material for my upcoming classes on the subject.

 <b>Python code</b>: